 The fit and proper requirement is an ongoing one and is assessed on an annual basis.
-The Directors and the Key Management Personnel are required to perform a self-assessment one month ahead of the meeting, to allow time for review.
-In addition, the Directors and the Key Management Personnel will need to confirm annually that there were no changes from the last Personal Questionnaire lodged with the Regulator, however, should during any given period, a significant change to the Personal Questionnaire occurs, the Director or Key Management Personnel is obliged to inform the Group of such changes, immediately.
+In addition, the Directors and the Key Management Personnel will need to confirm annually that there were no changes from the last Personal Questionnaire lodged with the Regulator, however, should during any given period, a significant change to the Personal Questionnaire occurs, the Director or Key Management Personnel is obliged to inform the Oney of such changes, immediately.
 The decision as to whether the change is of such significance as to impact the propriety of that particular person, will rest with the Managing Director as for the Key Management Personnel, and with the Board as for a Director.

 B.3.
-Risk management system
+RISK MANAGEMENT SYSTEM